Before you get started with transactional journeys, it might be helpful to start with the basics: What are journeys?

 AfterShip behaves differently depending on whether you use Shopify.
 Specifically, this affects your customers’ opt-in process for receiving transactional text messages.

 - If you’re using Shopify, the opt-in message is handled by Shopify.
-This means that your customers continue to use Shopify’s transactional checkbox.

 How to send promotional content in a transactional journey